vlang/v/doc/docs.md

 ### Linux, macOS, FreeBSD, etc:
 You need [`git`](https://git-scm.com/downloads)
->You can install and use a C compiler of your choice for binary optimization, but by default V will use [TCC](http://savannah.nongnu.org/projects/tinycc/).
+>You can install and use a C compiler of your choice for binary optimization, by default V will download and use [TCC](http://savannah.nongnu.org/projects/tinycc/).
 ```bash
 git clone https://github.com/vlang/v
 cd v